Alhadis/language-wavefront/specs/mtl.rst

 Procedural texture files use mathematical formulae to calculate sample values of the texture.
 The procedural texture file is compiled, stored, and accessed by the Image program when rendering.
-For more information, see chapter 9, *"Procedural Texture Files (.cxc, .cxb. and .cxs)"*.
+For more information, see `Procedural Texture Files`_.

 The following syntax describes the texture map statements that apply to ``.mtl`` files.
 These statements can be used alone or with